FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

      - **r**
      - **0.02 - 0.25**
      - Manning’s n-value of the levee or dam shell material.

        See comment 4.

        If CNS = 0., Manning’s n-value for the shell material will computed from Strickler’s equation.

-       If CNS > 1., the n-value will be computed from a Moody diagram (Darcy f vs.
+       If CNS > 1., the n-value will be computed from a Moody diagram (Darcy f vs.D50).
-       D50).

    * - CRESTLENGTH
      - **r**
      - **0 - ∞**
      - Length of the crest of the levee or dam (ft or m).

        If CRESTLENGTH = 0., the crest length will default to the grid element octagon side.

-       If crest length is greater than the grid element octagon side, it will be reset to the octagon side length.
+       If crest length is greater than the grid element octagon side, it will be reset to

+       the octagon side length.

    * - CRESTWIDTH
      - **r**